 "Leslie?
 Oh my."

-"Vincent, how lovely to see you in such good health," Leslie said.
+"Vincent, how surprising to see you in such good health," Leslie said.

 Vincent raised one of his near-invisible eyebrows.
-"Excuse me?"
+"Is it?"

 "Yes, quite," Vincent said bemusedly and Leslie added a point to himself on his imaginary scoreboard.

 "Have you ordered yet?
-I confess I am dying for a cup of coffee."
+I confess I am dying for a cup of tea."

 Looking intently at his cup, Leslie wondered, "Do you think there is actual caffeine in here, or just sugar?"

 "You're still dieting?
 I thought I'd told you to stop that nonsense while you were still ahead," Vincent said reproachfully.

 "I do apologise, oh lord and master, but I appreciate my drinks being more liquid than sugar for reasons of flavour, not calories."